FranziskaPorkert04/website/_pages/index.md

 ---

-I am a third year PhD student at Bonn University, advised by Claude Duhr working on mathematical methods for the analytic computation of scattering amplitudes, specifically Feynman integrals.
+I am a third year PhD student at Bonn University, advised by Claude Duhr working on mathematical methods for the analytic computation of scattering amplitudes and specifically Feynman integrals.

 ---